 The design form of this sustainable home was inspired by the clients’ interest in gliders with the central kitchen/dining “cockpit” commanding views across the broad rolling paddocks.
 Curved and layered roofs peel off to either side and the northern aspect opens to winter sun in this cool temperate climate.

-The dark basalt stones collected from the site provide an excellent heat sink for the Trombé walls used to warm the living rooms in winter.
+The dark basalt stones collected from the site provide excellent thermal mass via the trombé walls.
+This technique creates passive heat for the living rooms in winter.
 Solar panels and slow combustion fuel stoves augment space heating and provide hot water.

 Stringybark timber framing and weatherboards were milled from trees on the site and non-toxic/low VOC Bio and Livos paints were used.